jakehawken/Concurrency/README.md

 ### Result

 `Result<Success, Failure>` was added in Swift 5, and the people rejoiced.
 "The people" in this case being everyone who hates `(Success?, Error?)->(`) completion blocks, which, after reading my excellent arguments above, now includes you.
-In pre-2.0 versions of Concurrency, I had included a Result type, but instead we now include a bunch of extension methods/properties on Swift's native Result.
+In pre-2.0 versions of Concurrency, it included a Result type, but instead it now includes a bunch of extension methods/properties on Swift's native Result.

 And what do those extensions buy you?
-Why, *__Sweet, sweet syntactic sugar, of course!__* I've included some functional-style methods to Result which will be very familiar to anyone who's worked with other Promise/Future libraries or with reactive frameworks like RxSwift.
+Why, *__Sweet, sweet syntactic sugar, of course!__* I've included some functional-style methods onto Result which will be very familiar to anyone who's worked with other Promise/Future libraries or with reactive frameworks like RxSwift.
 I've included `onSuccess(_:)` and `onError(_:)` methods which allow the consumer to implement success blocks and error blocks independently of one another.
 That means the consumer can implement one, the other, both, or neither.
 AND, since each of those methods returns a discardable reference to the Result, the consumer can easily chain them, as you can see below.

 #### Both: